mavolpe/ChallengeTV/README.md

 		2) func testFiltering() - this test filters for swamp - ensures that another known show that should not be there is not there, then launches details for swamp, ensure the correct show is opened, closes details, then enters Nbc into the filter ensures there are no CBS shows in the list and ensures Nbc shows ARE in the list.

+	Automated Unit tests

+		1) func testTVServiceObservableAndFiltering() - this tests that an observer subscribed to the TVService will indeed receive a notification that a schedule is available.
+It also tests our filtering extension on ScheduleList.
+(These tests could be broken down but in the interest of time I left them combined)

+		2) testServiceCastFetch - tests the cast fetch on the TVService and API - it also ensures that we get Will Patton who is a known cast member for the show we are fetching for.

+		3) testNetworkCommunication - tests our network NetworkCommunication class to ensure it can receive parsable JSON data.
+Again, this is combining JSON deserialization with straight network communication and could be refactored into smaller more meaningful chunks.

 <b> Future Considerations </b>